to the website of

 Members should take the following precautionary measures :

-Keep hand sanitiser in your shed and wash your hands regularly
+Keep hand sanitiser on your person and wash your hands regularly

 Use hand sanitiser before opening and closing any gate locks